 - You can serve the deep-fried crispy kachoris to your family or guest as hot or at room temperature, as per your choice with green chutney or sweet and sour tamarind chutney or tomato sauce.

-Though it takes time to prepare Khasta Kachori; this patience is worth.
+Though it takes time to prepare Khasta Kachori; this patience is worth it.
 The best part of this recipe is that you can store it for a couple of days.
 This is also a very good recipe for your Holi and Diwali festival.
 Because you can cook this Khasta Kachori in a lot during the festival.
 And can serve it to your guests for 2-3 days.